roadwarriorwp/rwc-employee-handbook/employment-policies/salary-and-equity-compensation.md

 * Traditional "two car" families can potentially save thousands more by dropping the extra car (and car payment).
 * For those that like frequent changes of scenery, you can do your job from just about any coffee shop or library that has WiFi.
 * For those that love to travel, you can work anywhere with 4-G + data coverage.
-* Say goodbye to being micromanaged: As long as your work is done well and on-schedule, we prefer maintain a "hands off" approach.
+* Say goodbye to being micromanaged: As long as your work is done well and on-schedule, we prefer to maintain a "hands off" approach.
+* Working from home with a flexible schedule is more family and pet friendly.

 For every employee, compensation begins with a reasonable base salary that is designed to check the box of "enough" for individuals already excited about working remotely.
 To better align the motivations of our employees, we have a standard rubric that determines compensation for all employees.
 All full-time Road Warrior Creative employees fall into one of six options based on their job description and years of past experience as follows: